 You can find out more about the Somali cat breed in this article!

-The Cheetoh cat is the result of a Bengal cat crossed with an Ocicat.
+The Cheetoh cat is the result of a Bengal cat crossed with an Ocicat, and it may be the perfect cat for those seeking the perfect domestic leopard.

-Because the Cheetoh is bred from Bengal and Ocicat domestic cats, it stays true to the Asian jungle cat in both its looks and its gait.
+Because the Cheetoh descended from Bengal and Ocicat domestic cats, it stays true to the Asian jungle cat in both its looks and its gait.

 Cheetoh pet cats are sizable yet very docile and gentle in their nature.